Making the Most of Your

 Let’s get a bit more specific when making out a task card.
 On each card:

 Write the person’s initial in the upper right corner.
-I have two names that begin with the letter “T.” So the older one gets a capital “T” and the younger one a lower case “t.”
+I have two names that begin with the letter “T.” So the older one gets a capital “T” and the younger one a lowercase “t.”
 (If all your names begin with the same letter, give each child a number according to their birth order.)
-My youngest daughter has a name that starts with “M,” so my “Mom” cards are written out in cursive and my daughter’s with a printed “M.”
+My youngest daughter has a name that starts with “M,” so my “Mom” cards are written out in cursive, and my daughter’s is printed with an “M.”

 Blue daily cards are always kept in the paperclip or clothespin.
 The other colored cards (yellow and green that we will cover later) go in and out of the group of cards, but the blue daily cards always stay in the group.

-How to designate who will do the job: I decide who is the youngest child capable of doing the job.
+How to designate who will do the job: I decide who the youngest child is capable of doing the job.
 (Always begin at the bottom, the youngest child available, and work up.)
-Most mothers start at the top and burn that oldest child out.
-And if they marry they will often choose to have few or no children.
-Tasks in our house begin at about four or five-years-old.
+Most mothers start at the top and burn their oldest child out.
+And if they marry, they will often choose to have few or no children.
+Tasks in our house begin at about four or five years old.
 Before that age, you spend far more energy getting them to do it and do it properly.

 As you work your way up from the youngest to the oldest child, you will be left with the tasks that no one else is capable of doing.
 In addition, you will be the initial trainer and often the task supervisor (to make sure the job is done and done properly).
 Don’t expect your children to do their jobs or do them well if you don’t follow up.